CalebDNArt/fluid_flow_vector_painter/README.md

 ## Setup
 1. Create the mesh you want to paint.
 This tool is only designed for 2D fluid flow so the mesh should be relatively flat.
 Minor changes in surface height or bumpiness is okay.
 2. Subdivide the mesh.
-As this tool is vertex paint based, the mesh must have even density for the interpolation to make the flow look correct.
+As this tool is vertex paint based, the mesh should have even vertex density for the interpolation to make the flow look correct.
 The more subdivisions, the more detail that can be painted.
-3. For this I recommend using a subdivided plane with the faces that won't be seen deleted.
+   * I recommend using a subdivided plane with the faces that won't be seen deleted.
-4. Ensure that there are no active vertex color data on the object.
+3. Ensure that there are no active vertex color data on the object.
 The tool will automatically make one named "Flow", if there are multiple color data then certain engines (such as Unity) will only pull color from the data at index 0.
-5. Press **N** in the 3D View to open the toolbar.
+4. Press **N** in the 3D View to open the toolbar.
 Find **"Fluid Flow Vertex Painter"**
-6. Set the channel inversion settings appropriate for your workflow, as well as settings for filtering.
-Surface-side filtering prevents painting verts that point away from the camera.
-Normal filtering prevents painting faces that are a specific angle away from the camera
+5. Set the channel inversion settings appropriate for your workflow.
-7. Select the mesh you want to paint.
-You can be in any mode, the tool will force you into vertex paint mode and return to the original mode when terminated.
+6. Select the mesh you want to paint.
+You can be in any mode, the tool will force you into object mode and return to the original mode when terminated.
+The view drawing settings will automatically change to flat shading with wireframe.
+The settings will revert when the tool is disabled
-8. Change to an orthogonal axis view (Looking down X, Y, or Z).
+7. Change to an orthographic axis view (Looking down X, Y, or Z).
 The direction painted is relative to the direction the mouse moves on the screen.
 If you rotate the camera while painting the directions painted will change.
-9. Click **"Start Flow Painting"**.
+8. Click **"Start Flow Painting"**.
 The mesh will be filed with (0.5, 0.5, 0.0/1.0 depending on if the blue channel is inverted) this defaults to zero flow anywhere on the mesh.

 ## Using the Tool
+### Brush
-### Painting
+#### Painting
 * Use your mouse or stylus to paint on the mesh
   * **Brush Size:** the size of the brush in pixels.
 The brush is screen-space relative like other paint tools
     * Control the size with **W/S** (Brush size Up/Down).